Guide to Web Application Testing

 - Open the local console and debug your app from there.

-Automated Integration Testing of Web Application
+Automated Web Application Testing

 The main goal is to eliminate the need to manually validate functional updates after changes are made to the application.
 The preferred approach is using modern test automation frameworks to run tests sequenced while generating appropriate reports.